danishprakash/danishpraka.sh/_posts/2019-12-7-using-makefiles-for-go.md

 run:
 	go run -race main.go
 ```
-I added the `-race` flag to the run command because it detects race conditions in your go code when you run it which is an otherwise unpleasent exercise.
+I added the `-race` flag to the run command because it detects race conditions in your Go code when you run it which is an otherwise unpleasent exercise.

 # Cleaning and DRYing
 After building the binary and running the application just fine, let's make sure we are cleaning the binaries before proceeding with anything else.
 Our updated Makefile should look something like this: